Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 $375 $550

 This sculpture presented challenges for the studio.
 It had serious production problems with more than 50% exploding in the kiln during the firing process.
 Once orders slowed, the edition was closed.
-The final number produced was 239, just under half the originally declared edition.
+The final number produced was 239, just under half the originally declared edition of 500.

 Reminiscent of the piano babies originating during the 1800's, this sculpture is a natural choice and well suited for display on any grand piano.
 No companion piece was ever created for the boy Baby Bust.